octet-stream/next-mikro-orm-trpc-template/readme.md

 * Tests with AVA, docker-compose and MySQL setup;
 * CI config for GitHub Actions.

+## Quick demo

+If you want to test a demo app built upon this template, just follow these steps:

+1. Clone this repository: `git@github.com:octet-stream/next-mikro-orm-trpc-template.git quick-demo && cd quick-demo`
+2. Run `./quick-demo.sh --build` script (or via `npm run demo -- --build`)
+3. Once the app is up and running, open [http://localhost:300](http://localhost:300) in your browser
+4. To stop demo app, press `Ctrl+C`

 ## Pitfalls

 During my attempts to integrate MikroORM with Next.js I had to fall into several issues worth to mention, so here's the list of those: